KatsumiKougen/boris/manual.md

 ![](./img/manual/FirstPictureWithTags-output.png)

-The program parses the text inside the textbot, divides the text into small sections and assigns each section to the preceding colour tag.
+The program parses the text inside the textbox, divides the text into small sections and assigns each section to the preceding colour tag.
 When the user clicks **Preview**, the program takes these informations and then renders a picture based on these informations, as seen in the screenshot above.

 | Section 1 | Section 2 | Section 3 | Section 4  | Section 5 |
 |:---------:|:---------:|:---------:|:----------:|:---------:|